wusai2333/trib/doc/lab2.md

 - Although the Tribbler front-ends can be killed at any time, the killing won't happen very often (less than once per second).

-Note that some of them won't stay true in Lab3, so try not to rely on the assumptions too much.
+Note that some of them won't stay true in Lab3, so try not to rely on the assumptions too much if possible.

 ## Requirements